 Beavers wear a specific turquoise sweatshirt and polo shirt.
 These can be purchased online, either through the Scouts website or on Amazon.
 You may have a local scouting shop you can buy from or your local school uniform supplier might sell them.
 If you think you will struggle with the cost, talk to your scout group leader as they may be able to help.
 The same goes for the subscription fees and the cost of activities and trips.

-The majority of what they do contributes to earning badges but some things, like Pizza Hut and the Christmas party, are just for fun.
+Earning badges is at the core of scouting and the majority of what they do contributes to earning badges (although some things, like Pizza Hut and the Christmas party, are just for fun).

 What are the benefits of joining Beavers?

 Children get a huge amount from becoming a Beaver, here are just a few of the benefits:

 - Team work skills

 - Having fun!

 If you’re considering which activities your child should do, why not check out my tongue in cheek guide to after school activities.